 The attributions of the 1750 state

-The possible attributions to Boucher
+The attributions of the outside figure paintings to Boucher

 A possible ownership by the